emoose/silent-hill-decomp/README.md

 Contributions are welcome.
 If you would like to reserve a function, open a PR with the function or file name(s).

 ### Naming Conventions
-If a name is already known (eg. from some kind of SDK library or symbols of another title) that name should just be used, but guesses for names should follow the conventions below.
+If a name is already known (eg. from some kind of SDK library or symbols of another title) that name should be used, but guesses for names should try to follow the conventions below.

 #### Functions
 Function names should be written in CamelCase, and try to follow the format: